-Looking back to March and April this year, DIY went through the roof (closely followed by banana bread baking and sewing, of course) and getting paint, wallpaper, or any major DIY necessities was as tricky as getting your hands on eggs and flour.
+Looking back over the past two years (give or take), DIY went through the roof (closely followed by banana bread baking and sewing, of course) and getting paint, wallpaper, or any major DIY necessities was as tricky as getting your hands on eggs and flour.
 While, thankfully, that’s now resolved, the appetite for renovations is NOT waning – in fact, it’s soaring.

-So, as we enter the next part of Covid-19 lockdown, I decided to seek some words of wisdom from a few These Three Rooms favourites (design experts who know their stuff!) for their tips on how you can use extra time at home to plan your perfect renovation.
+So, as we enter a new period of restrictions, I decided to seek some words of wisdom from a few These Three Rooms favourites (design experts who know their stuff!) for their tips on how you can use extra time at home to plan your perfect renovation.
 Here’s what they had to say…notebooks at the ready.

 Note what’s not working